 I am interested in understanding how aqueous humor is regulated in normal and the diseased state, glaucoma.
 Specifically, I study signal transduction and the regulation of ion transport (sodium and potassium) in physiological and pathological states.
 High intraocular pressure is a risk factor for glaucoma.
 Intraocular pressure is regulated by the rate of secretion of aqueous humor in the ciliary processes and the rate of exit of aqueous humor through the trabecular meshwork and Schlemm's canal.
 The role of the trabecular meshwork and Schlemm's canal in intraocular pressure regulation is unknown.
 Therefore, the goals of my laboratory are to determine how aqueous humor production and outflow via the trabecular meshwork and Schlemm's canal are regulated.
 Additionally, we will identify the molecular and cellular mechanisms by which certain ocular hypotensives lower intraocular pressure.
-Identification of these target sites will allow for potential therapeutic strategies for the treatment of glaucoma; specifically, the involvement of the sigma 1 receptor in neuroprotection and its modulation of ion transport (calcium) and mitochondrial function.
+Identification of these target sites will allow for potential therapeutic strategies for the treatment of glaucoma and ocular hypertension.
+Another area of interest is retinal ganglion cell survival in glaucoma; specifically, the involvement of the sigma 1 receptor in neuroprotection and its modulation of ion transport (calcium) and mitochondrial function.
 The elucidation of mechanism (s) involved in retinal ganglion cell survival is of great importance, as this may lead to potential targets for therapeutic strategies for the treatment of glaucoma.